pradyotprksh/development_learning/interview/ANDROID_INTERVIEW_PREPERATION.md

 In general, it's recommended to start services in the appropriate lifecycle method based on your specific requirements.
 If the service should be running only when the activity is visible and interacting with the user, starting it in `onStart()` is a suitable choice.

+### Difference between Services and Threads

+Services and threads are both concepts in Android that are used to perform background tasks, but they serve different purposes and have distinct characteristics.
+Here are the key differences between services and threads:

+1. Purpose:
+   - Services: Services are components in Android that run in the background without a user interface and perform long-running operations, such as network calls, database access, or music playback.
+They are used to execute tasks that should continue to run even if the app's UI is not visible.
+   - Threads: Threads are units of execution within a process.
+They allow an app to perform multiple tasks simultaneously, making it possible to execute time-consuming operations without blocking the main (UI) thread.
+Threads are primarily used to improve app responsiveness and avoid ANR (Application Not Responding) errors.

+2. Lifecycle:
+   - Services: Services have a lifecycle, just like activities, and can be started, stopped, paused, and resumed.
+They continue to run until they are explicitly stopped or the system decides to terminate them to free up resources.
+   - Threads: Threads are part of the app's process and do not have a separate lifecycle.
+They start running when explicitly created and continue to execute until they complete their tasks or are interrupted.

+3. Concurrency:
+   - Services: By default, services run on the main (UI) thread, which means they are subject to the same limitations as activities regarding long-running tasks.
+However, services can also be started in a separate background thread to perform tasks without affecting the UI.
+   - Threads: Threads allow developers to achieve true concurrency by executing tasks in parallel.
+Developers can create multiple threads to perform simultaneous operations, making them useful for tasks that can be done concurrently, such as downloading multiple files or processing data.

+4. Communication:
+   - Services: Services can be used to communicate between components of an app or between different apps.
+They can be bound or started explicitly, and developers can use Intents or other communication mechanisms to interact with them.
+   - Threads: Threads within an app share the same memory space and can communicate through shared variables.
+However, communication between threads in different apps is more complex and typically requires inter-process communication (IPC) mechanisms.

+In summary, services and threads serve different purposes in Android development.
+Services are used for background tasks that need to run independently of the app's UI, while threads are used to achieve concurrency and improve app responsiveness by offloading time-consuming operations from the main thread.
+Both services and threads play critical roles in creating efficient and responsive Android applications.

 ## Broadcast receivers

 Broadcast Receivers in Android are components that receive and handle system-wide broadcast announcements, allowing the application to respond to various system or application events like low battery, network state change, incoming SMS or phone call, device boot, and more.